Blendify/blender-manual/trunk/blender_docs/manual/interface/controls/buttons/number.rst

    To change the value in a wider range, hold down :kbd:`LMB` and drag the mouse to the left or right.
    Hold :kbd:`Ctrl` to snap to the discrete steps while dragging or :kbd:`Shift` for precision input.
 Text Input
-   Press :kbd:`LMB` or :kbd:`Enter` to edit the value as a text field.
+   Press :kbd:`LMB` or :kbd:`Return` to edit the value as a text field.

    When entering values by hand, this button works like any other text field:

-   - Press :kbd:`Enter` or :kbd:`LMB` outside the field to apply the change.
+   - Press :kbd:`Return` or :kbd:`LMB` outside the field to apply the change.
    - Press :kbd:`Esc` or :kbd:`RMB` will cancel the value.
    - Press :kbd:`Tab` to jump to the next number button or :kbd:`Ctrl-Tab` for the previous.